mhaugrud/msumcspy/_sources/Functions/ProgrammingWithStyle.rst

     the license is included in the section entitled "GNU Free Documentation License".

-.. index:: style, readability
+.. index:: style, readability, pythonic, docstring

 Programming With Style
 ----------------------

-Readability is very important to programmers, since in practice programs are read and modified far more often then they are written.
+**Readability** is very important to programmers, since in practice programs are read and modified far more often then they are written.

 ..
 All the code examples
 .. in this book will be consistent with the *Python Enhancement Proposal 8*